 #4 Edinburgh, Scotland

 Edinburgh, the capital of Scotland is stunning during Christmas time.
+It’s one of my favourite European Christmas Market Breaks.
 I highly recommend whiskey to keep you warm!
 Take ear muffs or a hat too.

 The festive light show illuminates the castle at this time of year.
 Edinburgh is one of the top destinations for New Years Eve due to the Hogmanay celebration.